 Villagers have been protesting near Wan Bao's offices since August to demand adequate compensation, the return of confiscated lands, a stop to forced relocations, the reopening of locked monasteries, and an end to the dumping of waste on their fields.

-Reported by Ingjin Naing and Khet Mar for RFA’s Burmese service.
+Reported by Ingjin Naing and Khet Mar for RFA’s Myanmar Service.
 Translated by Khin May Zaw.
 Written in English by Joshua Lipes.